Want to know how to save energy while cooking? I’ve got a really simple energy-saving tip on this for you.

 For large quantities of food, then you won’t save energy cooking food in your microwave.
 Here, it’s always more efficient to use your hob or oven, due to the larger content of water molecules and the differing way that hobs and ovens cook food.
 In terms of energy efficiency – microwaves are the most energy-efficient, followed by hobs, followed by ovens.
 So look to cook your food on the hob first, before the oven, where possible.

 So there you have it: for large portions of food – use your oven or hob.
-For small portions of food – microwave it.
+For small portions of food – to save energy when cooking, microwave it.
 Apart from a baked potato – I hate microwaved baked potatoes so I’ll give you that one exception!

 And today, as I’m in a good mood, I’ll give you two tips for the price of one: remember to switch your microwave off at the wall when you’re done so you’re not wasting energy powering the microwave’s clock!